 You are in business to make a profit.
 It’s crucial that where possible, you're covered against any event which could lead to a sudden and unforeseen reduction in your profit.

 Business Interruption Insurance can also be purchased on a stand-alone basis if the above forms of insurance are not right for your business.
-Our Business Interruption experts can help you ensure your future cashflow is protected.

-All business' are exposed to an unforeseen loss of income.
+Most businesses are exposed to an unforeseen loss of income.
 The type of events which can lead to a significant loss of income can arise from:

 The following forms of cover can be incorporated into the design of your Business Interruption Insurance cover: